Hawmex/aut_algorithm_design_foundations_project/README.md

 # Benchmarking Search Algorithms

-This repository contains the files of my project for the Algorithm Design Foundations course at AUT (Tehran Polytechnic).
+This repository contains my project for the algorithm design foundations course at AUT (Tehran Polytechnic).

 ## Studied Algorithms